TjebbeH/Raptor.jl/README.md

 ## TODO:
+- Write output
+- Optimize (e.g., `get_earliest_trip`, improve parallelization?)
-- More functional unittests
+- More functional tests
-- Make config with threshold, fare, default footpaths
+- Consider threshold, fares and default footpaths as input
-- Optimize
-- Improve parallelization
-- Clean up/refactor?
 - Improve Documentation (o.a., more doc strings api, general timetable)
-- Write output
+- Maybe scan if timetable has hours that are exact translations of others?
+And then compute only once and reuse?
-- Register package
+- Clean up and register package